ABCLabbioinfo/114_species_assessment/README.md

 # Repository description

-This repositiory include source codes for study **"Benchmark study for evaluating the quality of reference genomes and gene annotations in 114 species"**
+This repositiory include source codes for study **"Benchmark study for evaluating the quality of reference genomes and gene annotations in 114 species" submitted to the Frontiers in Veterinary Science (Under review)**

 # Script
 **1_Comparison_assembly_statistics_for_select_of_quality_index.R**: Script for comparison of assembly statistics for selection of effective indicators for genome quality evaluation of various species relatively.